mnshankar/auth-scaffold/README.md

  saver for me.

  For unknown reasons, this feature did not make it to version 5.1.
-So, I copied the code that Taylor Otwell wrote for the 5.0 branch and created a package.
+So, I reused (and slightly modified) the code that Taylor Otwell wrote for the 5.0 branch and created a package.

 **I would ideally like to see this feature included in "Laravel Collective". **